 Types of Dog Abuse

-Abuse takes many forms, including the following:
+Dog abuse takes many forms, including the following:

-The Dog’s Reaction
+The Dog’s Reaction to Abuse

 Whether dog, cat, or other species, the universal response to abuse is one of mistrust, social withdrawal, physical inactivity, and depression.
 The thoroughly defeated dog often hunkers in the corner of a room, not daring to explore its environment.
 This fear can extend to the outside world, giving an appearance of agoraphobia (fear of open spaces).
-Severely affected animals may not want or know how to play.
+Severely affected dogs may not want or know how to play.
 They remain vigilant, reclusive and often quiet.

 How To Rehabilitate a Previously Abused Dog

 First of all, don’t expect things to turn around overnight and do not have too high expectations for the final result.
 It often takes a year to transform a reclusive, abused dog into a family-friendly companion.
 Even so, do not expect a miracle: You are unlikely to achieve complete resolution of the issues.
-Previously abused pets can become accepting of their human family members but making them into well-rounded social successes is an almost impossible task.
+Previously abused dogs can become accepting of their human family members but making them into well-rounded social successes is an almost impossible task.